Saturday Evening Girls: The Paul Revere Pottery

 In 1908, Edith Guerrier and Edith Brown, with financial help from Helen Storrow, started a small pottery in the cellar of their home in Chestnut Hill, Massachusetts.
 Soon afterwards it was moved to the basement of the Library Club House at 18 Hull Street.
 It was named the Paul Revere Pottery because of its proximity to the Old North Church, where friends of Paul Revere had famously hung two lanterns to signal to him that the British were coming.
 In 1915 it moved to the Aberdeen section of Boston's Brighton neighborhood.
 In 1916, it was incorporated as the Paul Revere Pottery Company.

 The pottery was more than an arts and crafts project designed to keep young women off the streets; it provided them with decent jobs.
 Working conditions at the pottery were better than the women could have expected elsewhere: they worked an eight-hour day and received a fair wage, daily hot lunches, and a yearly paid vacation.
 The pottery flourished for several decades, garnering national and international recognition through features in magazines, journals, and newsletters.
 It closed its doors in 1942.
-Paul Revere wares are now valuable collectors' items.
+Paul Revere wares are now valuable collector's items.